Tax-Deferred Investments

 • Qualified Reservist Distributions (see above).

 If you plan to withdraw funds from a tax-deferred account, make sure to carefully examine the rules on exemptions for early withdrawals.
-For more information on situations that are exempt from the early-withdrawal income tax penalty, visit the IRS website at www.irs.gov.
+For more information on situations that are exempt from the early-withdrawal tax penalty, visit the IRS website at www.irs.gov.

 The information in this newsletter is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2024 Broadridge Financial Solutions, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2025 Broadridge Financial Solutions, Inc.

 For parties residing outside of the U.S., this information is: (i) provided for informational purposes only, (ii) not and should not be construed in any manner as an offer to participate in any investment or to buy or sell any securities or related financial instruments, and (iii) not and should not be construed in any manner as a public offering of any financial services, securities or related financial instruments.
 Products and services listed may not be available, or may have restrictions, depending on client country of residence.